mnaamani/node-otr-v2/doc/API.md

     alice.generateKey("alice@jabber.org", "xmpp", function(err){
         //callback function
-        //if error occured err will be the text representation of gcrypt error number.
+        //if an error occured err will be the GPG error string.
         //otherwise err will be 'null'
     });